-"Bond Fund Minimum Reserve" means (a) with respect to the 2018 Bonds, \$0; and (b) with respect to any Parity Revenue Bonds, such amount or credit facility to be determined by the Board in its discretion.
+"Bond Fund Minimum Reserve" means (a) with respect to the Series 2018 Bonds, \$0; (b) with respect to the Series 2015 Bonds, such amount as provided in the Series 2015 Resolution; (c) with respect to the Series 2012 Bonds, such amount as provided in the Series 2012 Resolution; and (d) with respect to any Parity Revenue Bonds, such amount or credit facility to be determined by the Board in its discretion.

-"Bonds" means the 2018 Bonds and any Parity Revenue Bonds issued pursuant to the provisions of the Resolution.
+"Bonds" means the 2018 Bonds, the 2015 Bonds, the 2012 Bonds and any Parity Revenue Bonds issued pursuant to the provisions of the Resolution.